Giorgio Ferrini: International career

 He was summoned by the national team manager Gipo Viani to represent the Azzurri, who finished in fourth place at the Olympic tournament held in Rome in 1960, playing three times.

 Also in 1960, he was called up to the Nazionale di Lega della Serie A under-23 against the homologous team of the English League, which he entered in the 30th minute, replacing Giacomo Bulgarelli.

 He was first called up to the Italy national team on 13 May 1962 against Belgium, on the eve of the FIFA World Cup in Chile.
 During the competition he is remembered as one of his team's protagonists, along with Mario David, against the hosts Chile, a match later colloquially known as the Battle of Santiago.
-After seven minutes he was sent off by the English referee Ken Aston for a violent foul against the Chilean Honorino Landa.
+After seven minutes, he was sent off by the English referee Ken Aston for a violent foul against the Chilean Honorino Landa.
 Ferrini refused to leave the ground, however, and continued to play until the police intervened to remove him from the field.
-Italy lost the match 2–0 and were eliminated in the first round of the tournament.
+Italy lost the match 2–0 and was eliminated in the first round of the tournament.

-Unlike many Italian players from that World Cup, he returned to play for the national team and his last game was the first of the final two games of the 1968 UEFA European Football Championship against Yugoslavia, played on 8 June 1968.
+Unlike many Italian players from that World Cup, he returned to play for the national team, and his last game was the first of the final two games of the 1968 UEFA European Football Championship against Yugoslavia, played on 8 June 1968.

 He played a total of seven matches with the Azzurri.

-Style of play

-A hard-working, aggressive, and energetic wide midfielder of quantity, Ferrini was known for his stamina and his hard challenges, as well as his dedication, consistency, and leadership, despite his lack of notable technical ability.
-A tenacious, influential, and versatile team player, he was capable of playing in several midfield positions, and could also be deployed as a defensive midfielder, or as an offensive central midfielder.
-Despite his powerful, combative, and at times excessive style of play, he was also known for being a fair and correct player.

 Death

 A few months after his retirement, while he served as assistant coach of Luigi Radice in the season in which Torino returned to win the Serie A title, he suffered two aneurysms (25 August and, after an initial recovery, 18 October 1976).
-Despite two surgical operations, he died on 8 November 1976 aged 37.
+Despite two surgical operations, he died on 8 November 1976, aged 37.

 He is buried in the small cemetery hill of Pino Torinese, near Superga, where the Grande Torino side perished in the Superga air disaster.